shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 # Getting started with configurations

-After completing this guide, you will have the knowledge fundamental to extending and customizing a configuration for your project’s pipeline.
+After completing this guide, you will have the knowledge fundamental to adding your project information to the Default Configuration, setting you up to customize your pipeline configuration.

 ## About the guide